-Meade King, solicitors in Bristol, provides specialist advice on commercial leases.
-Our solicitors have acted on numerous commercial lease transactions including lease advice for landlord and tenant of commercial leases, sale and purchase of commercial property and various other matters.
+Meade King, solicitors in Bristol, provide specialist advice on commercial leases.
+Our solicitors have acted on numerous commercial lease transactions including lease advice for landlords and tenants of commercial leases, sale and purchase of commercial property and various other matters.
 We are recognised by Legal 500 as one of the leading teams in commercial property in Bristol.

 Commercial Property Clients

 Our clients range from major high street and international retailers

 and national charities to developers, commercial property investors

 and businesses.
 We also work closely with our insolvency team in handling

 commercial property transactions on behalf of insolvency practitioners

 Commercial Property Leases